 The danger of frightening technologies linked to this possibility naturally exists in the case of machines capable of reading a person's thoughts and memories from a distance and without his consent.
 This will be very difficult until the human brain is connected to a network or to any form of communication.

-The development of the mindreading proceeds fast, however.
-Last year, a Dutch team used brain scans and machine learning to determine which letters a person was looking at at the time.
+The development of the mindreading it goes fast, however.
+Last year a Dutch team used brain scans and machine learning to determine which letters a person was looking at at the time.
 The revolution opens up the potential to reconstruct human thoughts at a level of detail never seen before: it will be possible to know what we look at, what we think, what we remember.
 Here you are.
-Now imagine something like this used by any totalitarian regime and rethink the concept of "intentions trial".
+Now imagine something like this used by any totalitarian regime and think back to the concept of "trial of intentions".